ByxkDev/Frostbite-3/README.md

 TCP
 ```

-The game server uses a normal TCP listener.
+The Blaze server uses a normal TCP listener.

 Unlike the redirector, the current server listener does not use TLS.